 Microsoft Office.
-You can install the desktop version of Microsoft Office on up to five personal computers, and you can install the mobile apps on up to ten devices.
+Most faculty can install the desktop version of Microsoft Office on up to five personal computers and mobile devices.

 Software Center.
 Most Windows computers should automatically have Software Center installed, which is usually the best way to install software on your computer.